 More than an artwork, the Chapel is a place of spiritual engagement.
 Drawing from the deep Jewish roots of the artist, incorporating the themes and images of Christian traditions, the Chapel transcends any singular interpretation in its sacred expression.

-At the Chapel's dedication a year later in 1977, the late John Dillenberger, historian, theologian and Union Seminary Professor, wrote of her work:
+At the Chapel's dedication in 1977, the late John Dillenberger, historian, theologian and Union Seminary Professor, wrote of her work:

 Louise Nevelson has created many walls, and her sculptures grace many spaces.
 This meditation chapel, however, is the only work in which she has had the opportunity to form the total environmental ambience.
 One is surrounded by her arresting, symbolic creations, true to the inheritance of the theological tradition, but freed of the iconographic literalness.
 It was her genius to take the perceptions of her own spirit, nourished out of, but not identical with, her Jewish inheritance, and relate them sensitively to the symbolic import of the chapel which is essentially Christian.

-From its dedication, the Chapel of the Good Shepherd has been heralded as a jewel in New York City.
-Rarely empty, it is visited by thousands of tourists every year and used daily by New Yorkers.
+From its dedication, the Chapel of the Good Shepherd has been heralded as a jewel in New York.
+An “oasis,” as the artist defined it, providing solitude and respite from the harried pace of the city.